wahyuagung26/landadb/README.md

 #### findAll() ####

-Fetch all result results from query
+Fetch all result from query

 Example :
 ```